Donald Trump Jr.: Liberal Privilege: Joe Biden and the Democrats' Defense of the Indefensible

 In 2020, Trump Jr. self-published the book Liberal Privilege: Joe Biden and the Democrats' Defense of the Indefensible.
 Trump Jr. reportedly hired three researchers to collect information about Joe Biden and spent three months writing the book.
-Trump Jr. explained to The New York Times his reasons: "While I had no plans for a book this year, I was stuck indoors like the rest of the nation during the pandemic," he said, adding that he "decided to highlight Biden's half century of being a swamp monster, since the media wouldn't do it."
+Trump Jr. explained to The New York Times his reasons: "While I had no plans for a book this year, I was stuck indoors like the rest of the nation during the pandemic", he said, adding that he "decided to highlight Biden's half century of being a swamp monster, since the media wouldn't do it".
 The same article stated that he decided to self-publish because he could count on the publicity of "his own platform – and the promise of bulk purchases from the RNC".

 The book was indeed bought in bulk by the RNC.
-On October 28, 2020, the RNC paid over $300,000 of donor money to Pursuit Venture LLC, a company owned by Trump Jr., for "donor mementos."
+On October 28, 2020, the RNC paid over $300,000 of donor money to Pursuit Venture LLC, a company owned by Trump Jr., for "donor mementos".
 It was the most money the RNC had ever paid for this purpose.
 The hardcover retails for $29.99, which suggests roughly how many copies might have been purchased, and the RNC's intent was to give a copy to people who donated $50–$100.

 Personal life

 Family

 In 2003, Trump Jr. began dating model Vanessa Kay Haydon at his father's suggestion.
 The couple married on November 12, 2005, at his father's Mar-a-Lago estate in Palm Beach, Florida; the service was officiated by Trump Jr.'s aunt, Judge Maryanne Trump Barry.
 Haydon's grandfather was Danish jazz musician Kai Ewans.
 They have five children: daughter Kai Madison (b.
 May 2007), son Donald John III (b.
 February 2009), son Tristan Milos (b.
 October 2011), son Spencer Frederick (b.
 October 2012), and daughter Chloe Sophia (b.
 June 2014).
-The oldest daughter, Kai, is named after Kai's great-grandfather, Kai Ewans.
+The oldest daughter, Kai, is named after her maternal great-grandfather, Kai Ewans.
+Kai Trump was introduced by her father and spoke at the 2024 Republican National Convention on July 17.

-On March 15, 2018, it was announced that the couple had separated and she had filed for uncontested divorce in Manhattan Supreme Court.
+On March 15, 2018, it was announced that the couple had separated and Haydon had filed for uncontested divorce in Manhattan Supreme Court.
 However, later it was revealed that the divorce was contested.
 The complaint was secret except for the title of the case.
 On February 22, 2019, they announced that they settled their divorce at the end of 2018.

-Since 2018, Trump Jr. has been dating Kimberly Guilfoyle.
+In 2018, Trump Jr. started dating Kimberly Guilfoyle.
 Guilfoyle had been friends with the Trump family for years.
-The two reportedly became engaged on December 31, 2020, though news of the engagement was not made public until January 2022.
+The two reportedly became engaged on December 31, 2020, Trump Jr.'s 43rd birthday.
+However, news of the engagement was not made public until January 2022.
+Trump Jr. and Guilfoyle mutually ended their engagement sometime in 2024.

 In December 2021, Trump Jr. switched his official residency from New York to Florida.